ryjen/libcoda-db/README.md

 An simple user example
 ----------------------

-Records should be implemented using the [curiously reoccuring template pattern (CRTP)](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
+Records should be implemented using the [curiously re-occuring template pattern (CRTP)](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).

 First initialize a session
 ```c++